TrellixVulnTeam/AutomationChallengeCode_DYMC/README.md

 	# Install Robotframework Selenium Library using (the command prompt) -> pip install robotframework-seleniumlibrary

 	# The below excel libraries are needed in order to use the test data in the excel file
-	# Through the command prompt, install -> pip install robotframework-exceldatadriver
+	# From the command prompt, install -> pip install robotframework-exceldatadriver
-	# Through the command prompt, install -> pip install -U robotframework-datadriver[XLS]
+	# From the command prompt, install -> pip install -U robotframework-datadriver[XLS]
-	# Through the command prompt, install -> pip install xlrd - needed in order to use excel for the data
+	# From the command prompt, install -> pip install xlrd - needed in order to use excel for the data
-	# Through the command prompt, install (needed dependency for excel file) -> pip install numpy
+	# From the command prompt, install (needed dependency for excel file) -> pip install numpy
-	# Through the command prompt, install (needed dependency for excel file) -> pip install pandas
+	# From the command prompt, install (needed dependency for excel file) -> pip install pandas
+	# From the command prompt, check if the above libraries are installed using -> pip list
+	# If the libraries are not present in pip list, install the libraries again
-	# This is only needed if using Pycharm IDE to install the libraries above from line 17 - 21 in Pycharm IDE
+	# This step is only needed if using Pycharm IDE to install the libraries above from line 17 - 21 in Pycharm IDE
 		# Open the project in Pycharm IDE
 		# Highlight the project directory (AutomationChallengeCode)
 		# Go to File -> Setting -> Project: AutomationChallengeCode -> Project Interpreter